 Photo ID: You will be able to obtain a photo ID acceptable for voting from your UW campus, which may be different than your student ID card.

 To receive an enrollment verification document bring your campus ID card or other photo ID card to the Student Affairs Office at your campus.

 To receive a voter ID should bring your campus ID card or other photo ID card to the Student Services Office at your campus.

-Here is a list of Branch Campus Student Affairs Offices.
+Here is a list of Campus Student Solution Centers.

 Find information on UW-Eau Claire's voting information page.